brson/wasm-opt-rs/notes.md

 We went into the project without a preconception of what the Rust API would be.

-While creating the bindings we soon realized that the binaryen API was not quite suitable for presenting to Rust users directly.
+While creating the bindings we quickly recognized that the Binaryen API was not quite suitable for presenting to Rust `wasm-opt` users as-is.
 The API is clean, but doesn't translate directly to idiomatic Rust, particularly with all its methods being mutable, and requiring a fair bit of boilerplate to set up in the way `wasm-opt` does.

-We decided to put the direct bindings in a `base` module, and hide it from callers, and add a builder-style API on top.
+We decided to hide the direct API from callers, and add a builder-style API on top.

 With the builder, one sets up a declarative configuration,